Keyur90/Plutora_Challenge/README.md

 If needs to run explicitly again open index.html file from the folder allure-report

 #Limitations
-This framework only supports Chrome
+This framework only supports Chrome version greater than 90 and Windows OS